vppatil/GEISHA_phytoplankton/package builds/algaeClassify/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs, or NOTES
+There were no ERRORs, or WARNINGS.
+There were 2 NOTES about a potentially invalid DOI and URL for references in the description, but I confirmed that both were correct.